 • Avoid guanine at the 5’ end of the probe.
 Guanine has a quenching effect on the fluorophores attached to TaqMan probes which can dampen the signal in your reaction.

-Considerations for both primers and probes:
+Considerations for Both Primers and Probes:

 • Do not design primers or probes containing common SNPs.
 Check genome data to ensure that primer and probe binding sites do not contain common single nucleotide polymorphisms (SNPs).
 SNPs can interfere with primer or probe binding by introducing sequence variations in a subset of test samples.
 You can use UCSC’s Genome Browser tool to check for SNPs.